 Stand Up Paddle Boarding

 So there you have it.
-Maui is an amazing place to enjoy the warm pacific ocean year around.
+Maui is an amazing place to enjoy warm pacific ocean activities year around.
 It’s another reason I feel lucky to live in Hawaii!

 Author Bio: As a professional photographer and teaching artist who has lived on Maui for over 20 years Doug Bowser has enjoyed capturing the beauty of the aina (land) and the feel of the Hawaiian lifestyle, especially the road to Hana.
 Now living in Bend Oregon, Doug has expanded his travels and continues teaching workshops as well as writing content for the travel industry.